beginner-corp/docs.begin.com/src/shared/docs/en/guides/scheduled.md

 git push origin master
 ```

 Head on back to Begin and open your `staging` URL once your build is complete.
-Looking good?
+Are you looking good?
 Excellent.

 Now let's deploy to `production`: click the **Deploy to production** button in the upper left, pick a version, leave an optional message summarizing your changes, and **Ship it**!